Task force says global shadow banking hits $67 trillion

-BRUSSELS The system of so-called "shadow banking," blamed by some for aggravating the global financial crisis, grew to a new high of $67 trillion (42 trillion pounds) globally last year, a top regulatory group said, calling for tighter control of the sector.
+BRUSSELS The system of so-called "shadow banking" blamed for aggravating the global financial crisis grew to $67 trillion (42.15 trillion pounds) globally last year, a new high, amid calls from the world's top policymakers for greater control of the sector.

-A report by the Financial Stability Board (FSB) on Sunday appeared to confirm fears among policymakers that shadow banking is set to thrive, beyond the reach of a regulatory net tightening around traditional banks and banking activities.
+A report by the Financial Stability Board (FSB) on Sunday appeared to confirm fears among policy makers that shadow banking is set to thrive, beyond the reach of a regulatory net tightening around traditional banks and their activities.

-The FSB, a task force from the world's top 20 economies, also called for greater regulatory control of shadow banking.

-"The FSB is of the view that the authorities' approach to shadow banking has to be a targeted one," the group wrote in a report, noting the current lax regulation of the sector.

-"The objective is to ensure that shadow banking is subject to appropriate oversight and regulation to address bank-like risks to financial stability," it said.

-Officials at the European Commission in Brussels also see closer oversight of the sector as important in preventing a repeat of the financial crisis that has toppled banks over the past five years and rocked the euro zone.
+Officials at the European Commission in Brussels see closer control of the sector as important in preventing a repeat of the financial crisis that toppled banks over the past five years and rocked the euro zone.

-The study by the FSB said shadow banking around the world more than doubled to $62 trillion in the five years to 2007 before the crisis struck.
+The study by the FSB, set up by the world's top economies (G20) to police global finance, said shadow banking around the world more than doubled to £62 trillion in the five years to 2007 before the crisis struck.

-But the size of the total system had grown to $67 trillion in 2011 - more than the total economic output of all the countries in the study.
+But the size of the total system had risen to $67 trillion in 2011, more than the total economic output of all the countries in the study.

-But the term also covers investment funds, money market funds and even cash-rich firms that lend government bonds to banks, which in turn use them as security when taking credit from the European Central Bank.
+But the term also covers investment funds, money-market funds and even cash-rich firms that lend government bonds to banks, and which in turn use them as security when taking credit from the European Central Bank

+Even the man credited with coining the term, former investment executive Paul McCulley, gave a catch-all definition.

 The United States had the largest shadow banking system, said the FSB, with assets of $23 trillion in 2011, followed by the euro area - with $22 trillion - and the United Kingdom - at $9 trillion.